RonWebber/RepData_PeerAssessment1/PA1_template.md

 compute a value to fill in the missing value.
 The computation generally uses existing values that are "similar" to the missing value.
-All the missing values are in the 'steps' column of 'activity.
+All the missing values are in the 'steps' column of 'activity'.
 I choose to replace a missing value with the mean of all the existing values for the same interval as that of the missing value.